Golf club worker murdered after argument about loud music, court told

 The victim’s group had been drinking “to a greater or lesser extent”, jurors were told.

-His brother got into an argument with the friend of Virgo’s who was playing the music – but there was “no violence”, jurors were told.
+His brother got into an argument with the friend of Virgo who was playing the music, but there was “no violence”, the court heard.

-Later Virgo joined in the row and told the victim’s group “do you want to die tonight?”, the court heard.
+Later Virgo joined in the row and told the victim’s group “do you want to die tonight?”, the hearing was told.

-Two off-duty police officers tried to keep the peace, but Virgo made things worse by calling Craig Parker the homophobic slur “batty boy”.
+Two off-duty police officers tried to keep the peace, but Virgo was said to be “looking for trouble” by calling Craig Parker the homophobic slur “batty boy”.

+The argument looked like it would turn into “actual violence” but the presence of the two police officers ensured things did not get out of hand, the court heard.

+The two officers split the groups into different parts of the carriage but the defendant’s grouped moved back towards the victim’s group, which showed they were “intent on carrying on the confrontation”, the jury was told.

 After the victim’s group got off, Virgo followed and removed a heavy metallic horseshoe from his rucksack, which hit the victim in the head.